TaskingAI/.github/profile/README.md

 ## TaskingAI 🚀

 Welcome to TaskingAI, your go-to LLMOps platform that transforms AI application development with our intuitive visual design, context enhancement, and robust training capabilities.
-Our platform is perfect for both seasoned developers and beginners, providing easy-to-use tools for creating high-quality GPT applications.
+Our platform is perfect for both seasoned developers and beginners, providing easy-to-use tools for creating high-quality LLM applications.

 ## About Us